Musselman High School

-Musselman High School is a class AAA high school in Inwood, West Virginia, United States.
-Inwood is in Berkeley County and just outside the city of Martinsburg, the largest city in the Eastern Panhandle.
-Musselman High School was established in 1949.
-Musselman High School was named for the C.H.
+Musselman High School is a class AAAA high school in Inwood, West Virginia, United States.
+It was named after C.H.
 Musselman Company, an apple processing plant and maker of Musselman's Applesauce.

-The mascot is the Applemen, a Red Delicious apple with large, muscular arms and legs and an aggressive facial expression.
+Their mascot is the Applemen, a Red Delicious apple with large, muscular arms and legs and an aggressive facial expression.

 A new school building was built for the Musselman community in 1998 to replace the aging original structure and to better serve a rapidly increasing population.

 History

-In the 1949, the South Berkeley community realized that a new high school was necessary.
+In 1949, the South Berkeley community realized that a new high school was necessary.
 Bunker Hill High School, the only high school in the south end of the county, had become overcrowded and substandard.
 The Berkeley County Board of Education could not afford such an endeavor at the time, so the thought was set aside.
 Years later, Mr. and Mrs. C.H.
 Musselman, owners and operators of the Musselman apple processing plant, saw the need and decided to share their wealth by providing the area with a new, modern structure.
 Mr. Musselman died before the building was completed.
 The original building was built largely by employees of the C.H.
 Musselman Company.

 In order for the Musselman Foundation to make the gift to the community without special legislation, a special legal procedure was followed.
 First, the school board purchased the agreed upon site for the building.
 The site was then leased to the C.H.
 Musselman Foundation and the building was constructed.
 The lease was subsequently terminated and the key was handed over to the Berkeley County Board of Education once the structure was finished.
 The Board of Education named the school Musselman High School.
 Classes commenced before all details were completed due to the strong need for the facility.

 In the first months of operation, the school had no chalkboards, lockers, pencil sharpeners, nor mascot.
 The building also lacked a gymnasium and an auditorium.
-Activities that exist today started the first year the school opened including marching band, football and basketball teams, and a school newspaper called "The Cider Press."
+Activities that exist today started the first year the school opened including marching band, football and basketball teams, and a school newspaper called The Cider Press.
 The marching band made its debut in the spring of 1950 at the Apple Blossom Festival in Winchester, Virginia.
 The first football team that same year consisted of eleven members and coach, Mr. Kenneth Waldeck.
 Mr. Waldeck nicknamed the team the "fighting eleven" after their first season brought only one tie and six losses.
 The Musselman High School football stadium is named for Mr. Waldeck.
 The original mascot chosen for Musselman High School was the "dragons" and the football team wore borrowed burgundy-colored uniforms from nearby Stonewall Jackson High School.